 TL;DR: Over time, I’ve recognized some potential weaknesses in my original logistic-regression model, and some ways to create and test a much more robust classifier.
 To suit my new requirements, I turned to Deep Learning.
 Somewhat surprisingly, I found that Recurrent Neural Networks are insufficient.
 Rather, I developed what I call the N3CNN: three parallel Convolutional Neural Networks max-pooled into fully-connected layers.
+Click here to see the model.
 Input tweets are normalized by converting to lowercase ASCII, removing the hashtag and username text, and stripping out all URLs and emoji.
 The tweet is then embedded as a tensor using one-hot encoding of the normalized-text unigrams, as well the day-of-week and time-of-day it was posted.
 The model was trained on 6,770 @realDonaldTrump tweets made between the day Mr. Trump started his campaign and the day he took office.
 Testing on an additional ground-truthed set of 15,357 tweets, the classifier has an accuracy of 98% in identifying whether a given tweet is consistent with those written by Mr. Trump or by his staff.
 A McNemar test shows that this new model unambiguously outperforms the old logistic-regression one.
 I believe that, in no longer allowing classification to be influenced by the presence of URLs, emoji, or capitalized wording, this N3CNN model represents the new state-of-the-art in classifying the author of @realDonaldTrump tweets.

 Why try to identify the author of Donald Trump’s tweets?

 In late December of 2016, I stumbled across this tweet: